OfficeDev/office-scripts-docs/docs/resources/add-ins-differences.md

 ## APIs

-Office Scripts support most of the Excel JavaScript APIs, which means there's  a lot of functionality overlap between the two platforms.
-There are two exceptions: events and Common APIs.
+There is no synchronous version of the Office JavaScript APIs for Office Add-ins.
+The standard Office Scripts APIs are unique to the platform and have numerous optimizations and alterations to avoid the usage of the `load`/`sync` paradigm.

+Some of the [Excel JavaScript APIs](/javascript/api/excel?view=excel-js-preview) are compatible with the [Office Scripts Async APIs](../develop/excel-async-model.md).
+Some samples and add-in code blocks could be ported to `Excel.run` blocks with minimal translation.
+While the two platforms share functionality, there are gaps.
+The two major API sets that Office Add-ins have but Office Scripts do not are events and the Common APIs.

 ### Events